Natural aesthetics for health and happiness in brands and digital design

 But our brains are under attack.
 We build technology that challenge our ability to think clearly and truly engage in life.
 And the great aesthetic narrative of modern society is disregarding our deeper nature and fragile minds.

-Natural aesthetics in brands and technology — a research project
+Introduction: Natural aesthetics in brands and technology — a research project

 How we sense our surroundings determines how we feel about ourselves.
 Surrounded by nature, we are more prone to feel relaxed, inspired, and grounded in the moment.
 Even surroundings that just convey a sort of “naturalness”, by employing principles found in nature, are good for us.
 Not only do we feel more connected to our lives in such surroundings — research indicates that it positively alters mood, reduces stress, improves concentration, and restores attentional capacity.
 Exposure to natural forms is also correlated to self-perceived health, and studies even propose better recovery from surgery.